- Getting Started: Ink WordPress Theme Documentation

 Getting Started: Ink WordPress Theme Documentation #

-Firstly, welcome to Ink WordPress Theme Documentation!
+Firstly, welcome to Ink WordPress theme documentation, guide & tutorial!
 If you need anything, feels free to ask questions by contacting our 24-hour support accessing your Account and opening tickets, you are free to open as many tickets as you want.
 This is the instruction manual for the Ink WordPress theme powered by Visualmodo.

 So, we ask that you read this document carefully as it will help you a lot in creating your website because it shows you much information of the theme.
 In addition, we suggest you look in the help area on Help Desk for video tutorials and step-by-step guides.

 Install Your Ink WordPress Theme #

-In the first 3. steps of your Ink WordPress Theme documentation, you will see how to get it started properly.
+In the first 3. steps of your Ink WordPress Theme documentation, guide & tutorial, you will see how to get it started properly.
 When you purchase our Ink WordPress theme you will receive an e-mail with a link for download.
 Once you made the download you will have a bigger folder in .ZIP format.
 This is the case you have purchased our themes on the following marketplaces;

 With something like 9MB of size on the marketplaces with all the theme content called ‘ThemeMaster.zip’